BAADER AstroSolar Filter Material

 by Sky & Telescope Magazine in the September 2000 issue.
 Solar

-images are a pleasing, almost neutral color, with visable surface
+images are a pleasing, almost neutral color, with visible surface

 granulation and fine detail in sunspots.
 Light attenuation is nearly